Justia Lawyer Rating

 More than any other type of case, a conviction for a white-collar crime also brings with it astronomical financial penalties.
 Along with a felony conviction and prison time, a defendant can also expect to be burdened by a fine or restitution order in the tens or hundreds of thousands of dollars.

-Securing a white-collar criminal lawyer with years of experience in defense like William Kroger is vital in these cases because of the priority that's placed on these charges.
-Law enforcement and prosecutors take these crimes very seriously.
 Mr. Kroger and his firm are completely dedicated to your defense.
 Other white-collar criminal lawyers were former prosecutors, and are often very proud of their accomplishments when it comes to putting people in jail — people who are in a similar situation as you.
+Mr. Kroger has never flip-flopped in his position to help people.

 Contacting Mr. Kroger's team early is vitally important.
 The earlier on in an investigation that you have top-notch representation, the better the outcome will be.
 White-collar cases are built by law enforcement over months or years.
 As soon as you suspect that you are under investigation, you need the advice of Mr. Kroger.
 It will shape how your next decade unfolds.